• Skip to primary navigation

 You can use this boiled pumpkin puree in many sweet and savory recipes.
 You can even use it as baby food because it doesn’t contain any additives or preservatives – all-natural and extremely nutritious!

-Some of our favorite pumpkin recipes are pumpkin cornbread muffins and pumpkin jam.
+We love to use this pumpkin puree to make pumpkin jam.
 And of course you can make homemade pumpkin pie with your own homemade pumpkin puree and pie crust.

 How To Store